 Launcher failed.
-I sprayed them with high pressure water when they were pulling coconut fabric from my flower boxes and that only stopped them temporarily.
-They are aggressive, persistent and smart creatures.
+I sprayed them with high-pressure water when they were pulling coconut fabric from my flower boxes and that only stopped them temporarily.
+They are aggressive, persistent, and smart creatures.

 Just this last weekend, when my husband was resting on his lounge chair on our deck.
 A few pieces of acorns landed on his chair.
 They were coming down from a 50 feet oak above us, some already cracked open and some not.
 Steve looked up and saw a squirrel.
 He thought the smart guy was pushing down some acorns to enjoy later.
 More acorns came down, quite a few.
 So I gathered them and put them on our patio table for the squirrel.
 But IT has not come back since last Saturday.
-We have to make the conclusion that squirrel was launching its bullets on my husband.
+We have to make the conclusion that the squirrel was launching its bullets at my husband.
 Apparently, they did not enjoy the Launcher.

 Squirrel war is not over and I don’t think it will be over anytime soon.
-Before an ultimate solution (not sure if there will be one) is in place, I have to let go my steam and find something way to cool myself down.
-It will go up to 90+ degree again today, and I refuse to be stirred up by squirrels.
+Before an ultimate solution (not sure if there will be one) is in place, I have to let go of my steam and find something way to cool myself down.
+It will go up to 90+ degrees again today, and I refuse to be stirred up by squirrels.
 I picked up the tiny acorns (penny size) and my camera.
 I used a 36mm extension tube and F2.8 shallow depth of field.
 The acorns are placed on the glass tabletop.
 Sunset light has created a soft shadow and glass, ripples.
 I thought about Iceland for some reason, and I am cooling down….

 I have a beautiful yellow rose bush growing in the garden.
-It has thick and extremely spiky thorns, but produces fragrant and gorgeous flowers.
+It has thick and extremely spiky thorns but produces fragrant and gorgeous flowers.
 I pulled apart the pedals after the flowers dried out and used them as potpourris.
 The natural light scent is very pleasant and soothing while I tried to calm myself down from my squirrel rage.

 NOTE: I will be traveling in August, I hope to keep up with my regular blog posting.
 But I also expect that my postings may not be as regular as on Wednesdays and Fridays.
 It depends on the availability of WI-FI and our travel schedule.
-But I am excited that I will be able to photograph something different in foreign countries for change.
+But I am excited that I will be able to photograph something different in foreign countries for a change.